HaGGi13/Arc4u/Framework/Net50/MongoDB.md

 ```
 Now we have associated the entities to a specific collection.

+>[!IMPORTANT]
+>It is not recommended to use more than one entity by collection.
+>It is possible technically and I want to cover this need but this should be the exception.

 #### Entities.

 At the level of the Entities declared in the Domain.Model project, adds the MongoDB.Bson package so we can define the BsonId attribute.